aesthetic-suite/website/docs/design-system/config/themes.md

 - `neutral` - Whites, grays, blacks, etc that make up background, border, shadow, and other layout related pieces.
 - `muted` - Disabled and empty like states.
-- `info` - State that denotes something as informational.
 - `warning` - State that warns the user of something minor.
 - `danger` - State that indicates a destructive, atomic, or irreversible action.
-- `failure` - State when something errors or fails.
+- `negative` - State when something negative occurs, like errors or failures.
-- `success` - State when something succeeds or passes.
+- `positive` - State when something positive occurs, like successful operations.

 Hopefully you have a better understanding of all the palettes, so let's dive into the configuration.
 Each palette contains the following settings, each of which requires a color + shade combination